opis/closure/README.md

 very often the closures were bound to some object, thus in order to preserve functionality, we had to serialize the object too.
 Since we had to do arbitrary data serialization, we decided to make this project about arbitrary data serialization, providing support for serializing closures but also adding more effortless ways to serialize custom objects._

-Starting with v4, **Opis Closure** is not just about closure serialization but also about arbitrary data serialization.

 ## Migrating from 3.x